Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 Statute: Md.
 Code, Fam.
 Law § 4-501(b)

-Peace Order Abuse Includes:
+In Maryland Peace Order abuse “Act” Includes:

 All of the above plus: